google/mesop/docs/components/index.md

 # Components

 Please read [Quickstart](../getting_started/quickstart.md) before this as it explains the basics of components.
-This page provides an in-depth explanation of the different types of components in Mesop.
+This page provides an overview of the different types of components in Mesop.

-## Kinds of components
+## Types of components

 ### Native components